 Tenants are not, however, responsible for fair wear and tear to the premises.
 This could be caused by exposure, time or just ordinary use.
 Tenants are only liable for negligent, irresponsible or intentional actions that cause damage to the premises.
 This can include:

-- Tenants leaving holes in the walls by installing picture hooks or shelves;
+- tenants leaving holes in the walls by installing picture hooks or shelves;

-- Unapproved paint jobs; or
+- unapproved paint jobs; or

-- Burns/cuts in the bench top.
+- burns or cuts in the bench top.

 Looking for a rental can feel like looking for love.
 Each inspection brings with it the same nervous butterflies as a first date.
 It can be easy to get caught up in the rollercoaster of emotions.
 However, it is important whether you are the tenant or the landlord, that you exercise diligence and ensure you comply with the bond rules.
 If you have any questions about rental bonds, contact LegalVision’s leasing lawyers on 1300 544 755 or fill out the form on this page.